 The Fraser lab is supportive of learning through research experiences, and has participated in a number of courses for first year graduate students which challenge students with real research challenges in which they conduct experiments and analyze data to answer interesting new questions.

-The PUBS course is a hands-on, project-based course that integrates proteomics, deep mutational profiling (Fowler and Fields, Nature Methods, 2014), and computational biology.
+The PUBS course is a hands-on, project-based course that integrates proteomics, deep mutational profiling Fowler and Fields, 2014, and computational biology.

 PUBS is now run by Martin Kampmann and examines alpha synuclein!